What We Can Learn from the World’s Most Eco-Friendly Countries

-The United States could learn a lot from these innovations in sustainable living.
+Even with steps towards sustainability like California’s gas car ban, the United States could learn a lot from these innovations in sustainable living.
 While you should definitely do your part to reduce your carbon footprint by learning how to upcycle, recycle (seriously, you can recycle almost anything) and more, we also need to make changes on a broader scale.
 The following examples from around the globe show us exactly what the future of recycling and sustainability could look like.

 Several Caribbean islands have banned single-use plastics

 According to a 2019 World Bank report, 320,000 tons of plastic waste remain uncollected every year in the Caribbean.
 This trash is discarded in the environment as litter or via illegal dumping, where it becomes a public health hazard and a nuisance.
 To stem the tide, several Caribbean nations have outlawed single-use plastic items, including plastic bags, food containers, cutlery and straws.